Third voyage of James Cook: Ships' companies

 As his first lieutenant, Cook had John Gore, who had been round the world with him in the Endeavour and with Samuel Wallis in HMS Dolphin.
 James King was his second officer and John Williamson third.
 The master was William Bligh, who would later command HMS Bounty.
 William Anderson was surgeon and also acted as botanist, and the painter John Webber was the official artist.
 The crew included six midshipmen, a cook and a cook's mate, six quartermasters, twenty marines including a lieutenant, and forty-five able seamen.

-Discovery was commanded by Charles Clerke, who had previously served on Cook's first two expeditions and had previously sailed with Byron.
-His first lieutenant was James Burney, his second John Rickman and among the midshipmen was George Vancouver, another veteran of Cook's second voyage.
+Discovery was commanded by Charles Clerke, who had previously served on Cook's first two expeditions and had previously sailed with John Byron.
+His first lieutenant was James Burney, his second John Rickman, his third John Williamson, and among the midshipmen was George Vancouver, another veteran of Cook's second voyage.
 She had a crew of 70: 3 officers, 55 crew, 11 marines and one civilian.